Board of Directors

 Los Angeles, CA

-Bill is Co-Chairman of William E. Simon & Sons, LLC.
-The firm, which he co-founded in 1988, manages a diverse investment portfolio totaling more than $1 billion in assets.
+Bill is a Partner of Simon Quick Advisors, a firm providing wealth management, investment consulting, and family office services.
+Prior to becoming a partner at Simon Quick Advisors, he was Co-Chairman of William E. Simon & Sons, LLC, an investment firm which he co-founded with his brother and father in 1988.
 Previously, Bill co-founded a municipal bond company and held senior positions at Morgan Guaranty Trust Company.
 Earlier in his career, Bill worked as Assistant United States Attorney under then Unites States Attorney, Rudolph Giuliani.
-A 1982 Boston College Law School graduate, Mr. Simon earned a BA from Williams College, where he played varsity squash and where he served until recently on the Board of Trustees.
-Bill is the Co-Chairman of the William E. Simon Foundation.
-He and his wife, Cindy, established the Sound Body Sound Mind Fitness Program for Los Angeles area high schools.
-Bill is a member of the Board of Overseers of the Hoover Institution on War, Revolution and Peace and Chairman Emeritus of Covenant House California.
-In addition, Bill serves on the Board of Trustees of the St. John’s Health Center Foundation in Los Angeles and the Riverview School in Massachusetts.
+A 1982 Boston College Law School graduate, Bill earned a B.A. from Williams College, where he played varsity squash and is a Lifetime Emeritus Trustee.
+Bill is the Co-Chairman of the William E. Simon Foundation and he and his wife, Cindy, established the Sound Body Sound Mind Fitness Program for Los Angeles area high schools.
+Bill is the Founder and Chairman of the Board for Parish Catalyst, Chair Emeritus of the Board of Advisors for Ronald Reagan UCLA Medical Center and Covenant House California, a Trustee of St. John’s Health Center Foundation, a member of the Board of Directors at Douglas Emmett and Co. and the Catholic Community Foundation of Los Angeles, and a member of the Knights of Sovereign Military Order of Malta.
+In addition, Bill is an Adjunct Assistant Professor at the UCLA School of Law as well as in the Undergraduate Department of Economics and is a Senior Fellow at UCLA’s School of Public Affairs.